Sozin's Comet: Production

 The finale's music was written and composed by "The Track Team", led by Jeremy Zuckerman.
 Unlike past episodes, a music track produced by a live orchestra was used, rather than one in MIDI format.
 According to Konietzko, one of the most challenging scenes to pair musically was the Agni Kai duel between Zuko and Azula.
 The scene's pairing of moody and melancholic music with intense action was inspired by Ghost in the Shell, and a decision was made to quiet the sound effects to let the music set the tone, inspired by Blade Runner.

 Avatar: The Last Airbender borrows extensively from East Asian art to create its fictional universe.
 Four "bending" arts exist in the universe; they are based on different styles and variations of Chinese martial arts: Baguazhang for airbending, Hung Gar and Southern Praying Mantis for earthbending, Northern Shaolin for firebending, and tai chi for waterbending.
-The fight scenes were choreographed by Sifu Kisu, who performed and filed every fight sequence with Konietzko to serve as reference for the animators.
+The fight scenes were choreographed by Sifu Kisu, who performed and filmed every fight sequence with Konietzko to serve as reference for the animators.
 Additionally, the finale borrowed heavily from the Taoist concept of balance and order.
 The Avatar, an incarnation of a divine being, is supposed to maintain the world's order.

 Nickelodeon originally broadcast "Sozin's Comet" from 8:00 pm to 10:00 pm EST on July 19, 2008.
 Just ten days later, on July 29, the "Book 3: Fire – Volume 4" DVD was released, which contained the four episodes as well as episodes 56 and 57, audio commentary from the series' co-creators, cast, and crew, and a comic book.